 After restarting the network services, try running ping again both ways.
 If ping works in one direction but not in the other, check your firewall settings.

 Find out where the connection fails

-Your internet connecting in its basic form boils down to knowing the route to take to your destination.
-It is sometimes possible for the connection routing to hit a dead end, which then results as a failed connection.
+Your internet connection in its basic form boils down to knowing the route to take to your destination.
+It is sometimes possible for the connection routing to hit a dead end, which then results in a failed connection.
 Run a route trace from your server to see at which network node the connection gets lost.

 Ubuntu servers have a networking tool called mtr for this purpose, start it with the following command.

 And to quit just press q on your keyboard.